ahmed-al-balochi/ChatGPT-Notes-App/README.md

 # Django-React-Notes-App
-A simple note taking application with Django as the back-end and React as the front-end.
+A simple note taking application with Django as the back-end and React as the frontend.

 <a href="https://github.com/ahmed-al-balochi/Django-React-Notes-App/"><img src="Demo.gif" align="center" width="250" ></a>